- Benefits of Salt Scrubs

-The first is to repurpose an old container from a store bought product.
+The first option is to repurpose an old container from a store bought product.
 Be sure to thoroughly wash it with mild soap and water.
 Don’t use a harsh scrubber that could scratch it if it’s plastic.

 A simple glass mason jar will work for your scrub.
 You may already have one, but if not, they are inexpensive to buy.
-I like to get one that has an easy resealable lid such as this one.

 This glass mason comes in a set of 4 so you can make a few different scrubs or use the extra jars for food storage or perhaps make this DIY Whipped body butter and use one of the jars to store your body butter.